Just starting out

 The menu icon – also called the hamburger.
 This allows you to switch between the home page and the canvas.

 This menu also contains new machine setup, calibration, account details, link cartridges, cricut access, settings and help.
-The settings tab is where you can turn off the grid in design space or adjust the units shown.
+The settings tab is where you can turn off the grid on the canvas or adjust the units shown.

 This carousel area scrolls through a few featured slides.
 This is where new information, special offers, maintenance announcements, or new products will be featured here.